 Writing in a deeply compassionate way, Vanier says that a community grows like a child.
 “Each of us is on a journey – the journey of life.
 Each one of us is a pilgrim on the road.
 The period of human growth from the time we are infants in our mother’s womb to the day of our death, is both very long and very short.
 And this growth is set between two frailties – the weakness of the tiny child and that of the person who is dying.”
 Community therefore is founded on frailty.
 Wisely, Vanier calls us to be in touch with our vulnerabilities as individuals and as a community.

-A community is also found on the trust its member have for each other, and for the process of growth.
+A community is also founded on the trust shared by its members, and for the process of growth.
 He speaks of the “gift” and the “anti-gift” within community.
-There are people who come as ‘saviours’.
-They have the intelligence to understand and sometime exploit the failings of community.
+There are people who come as “saviours”.
+They have the intelligence to understand and sometimes exploit the failings of community.
 They are attractive; they talk well.
 They tend to want to do their own thing and prove their points.
-If a person comes into community with this state of mind, it will be a disaster for them and the community: anti-gift.
+If a person comes into community with this state of mind, it will be a disaster for them and the community: an anti-gift.

-Thus, Vanier’s insights are most helpful to all service providers because they provide an orientation as to how a person is to show up and live community - safely, ethically, and respectfully.
+Thus, Vanier’s insights are most helpful to all service providers because they provide an orientation as to how a person is to arrive at and live in community – safely, ethically, and respectfully.